The Loud and the Quiet

 I don’t know if it’s all about the ingrained tradition of seeing and hearing older, cooler kids use them so often that we copied them, or if it has something to do with the machinations occurring in the back office of our brain, but it just feels a little better to yell a word that begins with a hard (‘F’) that is punctuated with a hard (‘K’) when we accidentally strike our index finger with a hammer.

 “So, he dumped you on the curb, like a sack of rancid cranberries, and you called him a name?”
-I asked her, sitting between the two parties, “And you’re now even?”
+I asked her, sitting between the two parties, “And you think you’re even now?”

 The Indelicate Index

 We so remember the first time we dropped a big one on our primary authority figure, because we felt a peculiar sensation that is difficult to describe.
 We know that that sensation was all about power though.
-It felt a little uncomfortable that first time, but it was necessary, because we needed it to accentuate whatever we were feeling at the time.
-We paused after saying it to provide maximum impact, and we were fully prepared to deal with the aftermath.
-We gave them a small, knowing smile that would have made you proud.
-We made an announcement that “We don’t care anymore.
+We gave them a small, knowing smile that would have made you proud, and with that, we made an announcement that “We don’t care anymore.
 We’re no longer children.
 We now have these words in our arsenal, and we’re not afraid to use them.”
-We learned that strategic use of profanity can turn a period into an exclamation point.
+We learned that the strategic use of profanity can turn a period into an exclamation point.
 We also learned how to use tones, rhythms, and stresses to maximum effect.
 Then, we learned the proper facial expression to wear when delivering a haymaker to rattle our ancestors down to their foundation.
 We learned how to convey emotions early on when no one took us seriously, by learning how to articulate swears!

 After we discovered how to use these words properly, we discovered that using profanity also requires a level of balance.
 When our goal is displaying a rebellious truth, too much energy and too much intent can shift the balance of power in such a way that dilutes our meaning.
 When we swear, we hope to vent, as opposed to internalizing our anger, but doing so too often can lead to laughter, as it shows the profane character might not have the confidence to know when and how to use profanity properly.
 If swearing provides excellent punctuation, in other words, excessive punctuation can lead to a clumsy presentation.
 The power of profanity, we find, comes with great responsibility.
 Excessive profanity can also lead the audience to believe the speaker is profane, and thereby unable to properly express themselves due to a lack of quality education.
-By using swear words, we hope to shock and offend, but excessive swearing can reveal our intent and diminish it.
+As we age, we learn that Gary the line cook was right on the mark, swearing should be oregano and paprika, as opposed to the main course.

 The Dysphemism Treadmill

-It doesn’t matter what the word is, how pleasantly awful, every swear word will eventually run its course, individually, culturally, even sociopolitically.
+It doesn’t matter how awful the swear word is, every single one of them will eventually run its course, individually, culturally, even sociopolitically.
 Our individual experience is such that we enjoy saying and hearing these words, as they define our breakout, we incorporate them into our lexicon, and we expect our peers to also do so, until we arrive at a place where everyone we know expresses themselves through a variety of the same situation-specific swear words.
-The selection of certain swear words eventually becomes so agreed up that it’s expected, and when it becomes expected, it becomes commonplace.
+The selection of certain swear words eventually becomes so agreed upon that it’s expected, and when it becomes expected, it becomes commonplace.

 “Well, he’s gonna hear it somewhere,” people reflexively say whenever they accidentally swear in front of our kids.